dandi/handbook/docs/40_initialization.md

 ##### Create a PyPI Account

-Versions of this tool are hosted, versioned and managed by PyPI -- therefor, you will need to create an account.
+Versions of this tool are hosted, versioned and managed by PyPI -- therefore, you will need to create an account.

 ##### Retrieve an API Token